 If you don't use our clamps, then we suggest that you begin with a large blob of solder at one end to fix the posi4on.
 Aempt to get the side cheek as near ver4cal as possible and exactly in line with the main board.
-When you are happy with this, you should put a few blobs of solder on the narrow pads on the length of the board.
+When you are happy with this, you may put a fer blobs of solder on the narrow pads on the length of the board.
 Be careful near the blue variable resistor, the plas4c easily melts when touched by the iron!

-When you have fied these, the front panel can the soldered in place - a6er connec4ng the variable capa tor and net switch leads.
-The O (yellow) goes to the line hand pad nearest to the centre of the front of the board, and the G connec4on (black) goes to the right hand (nearer the edge) pad.
+When you have fied these, the front panel can soldered in place - a6er connec4ng the variabl pacitor and net switch leads.
+The O (yellow) go the le6-hand pad nearest to the centre of the front c the board, and the G connec4on (black) goes t right-hand (nearer the edge) pad.

-This picture shows that done, and the correct way round of the side panels although they have not bee soldered into place yet.
+This picture shows that done, and the correct vround of the side panels although they have not be soldered into place yet.

 Like the side cheeks the front panel is soldered to the main board.
 This panel, unlike the side cheeks, overlaps the base board.
 The base board should be put in the gap between the soldered tracks at the boom of the front panel.
 This picture shows the correct posi4on of the front panel against the base.
 Again, we suggest that you use the "one blob" technique underneath the board to get the panel aligned correctly and ver4cal.
-Add a second blob when you are happy with the alignment, then you should put a few good blobs of solder along the top side of the boar for extra strength.
+Add a second blob when you are happy with the alignment.

+then you should put a few good blobs of solder along the t side of the board for extra strength.

-Finally for this stage, connect the two bare wires to the jack - this picture shows that done.
-The ground connec (see diagram-top of page 7) should be nearest the side the case
+Finally for this stage, connect the two bare wires to the key jack - this picture shows that done.
+The ground connected diagram-top of page 7) should be nearest the the case